apache/druid/docs/content/configuration/caching.md

 DEPRECATED: Use caffeine instead
 </div>

+The local cache is deprecated in favor of the Caffeine cache, and may be removed in a future version of Druid.
+The Caffeine cache affords significantly better performance and control over eviction behavior compared to `local` cache, and is recommended in any situation where you are using JRE 8u60 or higher.

 A simple in-memory LRU cache.
 Local cache resides in JVM heap memory, so if you enable it, make sure you increase heap size accordingly.

 |Property|Description|Default|